 e.
-Required stepbacks shall span a minimum of 75% of the building frontage width.
+Required step backs shall span a minimum of 75% of the building frontage width.

-The required stepbacks span approximately 76% of the building frontage along Coronado Drive and 100% on Hamden Drive.
-The proposed design brings certain appropriate and reasonable portions of the building forward to create appropriate mass, presence and a sense of entry along Coronado and Hamden Drives.
+The required step backs span approximately 77% of the building frontage along Coronado Drive.
+The proposed design brings certain appropriate and reasonable portions of the building forward to create appropriate mass, presence and a sense of entry along Coronado Dr. and 5th Street.
+Overall the entire façade steps back at the 23' level, with a portion of the building, at the corner of 5th and Coronado stepping forward.
+This is to accent the corner and add the required 100' offset.